idaholab/moose/framework/doc/content/finite_volumes/linear_fv_design.md

 For volumetric effects, an element-based evaluation is necessary.
 Good examples are external source terms or reaction terms in the partial differential equations.
-To manage the contributions of these terms to the linear system, a `LinearFVElementalKernel` has been added which can be used for inheritance.
+To manage the contributions of these terms to the linear system, a `LinearFVElementalKernel` base class has been added which can be used for inheritance.
 The derived kernels need to override the following functions:

 - `computeMatrixContribution` which computes the matrix contributions to the degree of